-I began my training career as an apprentice at the Edmonton Humane Society Canine Enrichment Centre (CEC) under Trainer and Behaviour Consultant, Bilinda Wagner in January of 2010, after which time I was hired as an official trainer in September of that same year.
+I began my training career as an apprentice at the Edmonton Humane Society Canine Enrichment Centre (CEC) under Trainer and Behaviour Consultant, Bilinda Taras Krupa in January of 2010, after which time I was hired as an official trainer in September of that same year.

-In addition, I have also completed the DBTM (Dog Behaviour and Training Methodology Certificate Program) at the Edmonton Humane Society under Bilinda Wagner, where I graduated with honours.
-I am always looking to further my education in the latest and best science-based training and behaviour modification methods and have completed workshops and courses with Dr. Karen Overall, Michael Shikashio, Trish McMillan, Debbie Jacobs, Sue Sternberg, Dr. Sophia Yin, Grisha Stewart, Nicole Wilde, and Dr. Susan Friedman.
+I am a CPDT – KA through the Certification Counsel for Professional Dog Trainers.
+In addition, I have also completed the DBTM (Dog Behaviour and Training Methodology Certificate Program) at the Edmonton Humane Society under Bilinda Taras Krupa, where I graduated with honours.
+I am a Fear Free Certified Professional who is dedicated to protecting the physical, as well as emotional well being of your dog.
+I am always looking to further my education in the latest and best science-based training and behaviour modification methods and have completed workshops and courses with Malena DeMartini, Turid Rugaas, Dr. Amy Pike, Dr. Eduardo Fernandez, Dr. Jill Goldman, Kathy Sdao, Dr. Karen Overall, Michael Shikashio, Trish McMillan, Debbie Jacobs, Sue Sternberg, Dr. Sophia Yin, Grisha Stewart, Nicole Wilde, Dr. Susan Friedman

 In 2016, I founded the Alberta Force Free Alliance, an organization that provides force free options for dog owners as well as educates the public on the science behind force free training and handling.
 This organization is dedicated to the life and memory of my dog Cash, who inspired me to seek out a science based education in dog training and behaviour and leave behind old school balanced, alpha/dominance based and aversive training and behaviour modification approaches.